 Where the blood drug concentration is at or above the lower threshold but below the higher one, the offence is punishable only by summary conviction and carries a fine of up to $1,000.
 A finding of guilt for this offence, section 320.14(4), is not considered a previous offence that triggers the imposition of mandatory higher penalties for impaired driving offences.
 While a driving prohibition can be imposed if you’re found guilty under this section, it’s not mandatory as in the case of all other impaired driving crimes.

 If your BAC is equal to or exceeds 120 mg of alcohol in 100 ml of blood, but is less than 160 mg%, you’ll face a $1,500 minimum fine.
 If your BAC is equal to or greater than 160 mg%, you’ll face a fine of at least $2,000.
 The minimum fine for refuse sample has doubled to $2,000.
 Curiously, however, where bodily harm to another person or death ensues from an accident, the minimum fine for refuse sample remains $1,000.
 This appears to be a legislative oversight.

 The maximum jail sentence for impaired driving, exceed and refuse if prosecuted by summary conviction jumps from 18 months to two years less a day.
 For prosecution by indictment, the maximum jail sentence for these offences has increased from five years to 10.
 These increases also apply to drive disqualified, dangerous driving, fail to remain at the scene of an accident and flee police.

-For a full list of the new penalties see Coming Penalties for Impaired Driving, Exceed and Other Driving Crimes.
+For a full list of the new penalties see Penalties for New Impaired Driving, Exceed and Other Driving Crimes.